appwrite/demos-for-vue/example-locale_api/README.md

 ## Introducing the Appwrite SDK

-We'll be working with a single component, that will be the app component itself.
-But first create a `utils.js` file in which we'll be intializing the sdk.
-Create `utils.js` in the `src` folder and paste the following code.
+To initialize the Appwrite's SDK, create a `util.js` file in the `src` folder and paste the following code.
+Here, inside the `setEndpoint` and `setProject` parantheses, add your API endpoint and project ID from appwrite's dashboard.

 ```js
 import * as Appwrite from "appwrite";